Seeking Alpha vs Morningstar 2023

 Morningstar offers a free 7-day trial while Morningstar Premium is going to cost you $249 annually or $34.95 a month.

-It’s worth paying for Morningstar Premium if you buy individual stocks, mutual funds, or ETFs and need objective, data-driven analysis.
+It’s worth paying for Morningstar Premium if you buy individual stocks, mutual funds, or exchange-traded funds and need objective, data-driven analysis.

 Morningstar’s subscription includes the following: